sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 --- abstract

-A RuleSet-based quantum network architecture is described.
+A first generation (1G) RuleSet-based quantum network architecture is described.
+1G networks use an acknowledged link layer to handle loss of photons, entanglement swapping to extend entanglement over multiple hops, and purification for handling operational errors.

 This network architecture provides entanglement as a service.
 Applications may treat a network based on this architecture as